 A variety of sunbirds visit our garden in winter.

 Early winter brings splashes of colour to the garden as the blue felicia’s compete with pink and white proteas, the orange and pink gladiolas and the first yellow gazanias of the season.
-But red is the only real contender for your attention as hundreds of aloe flowers are pointing their heads through the foliage to reach the sun.
-Clearly visible from a distance, they are like beacons, or arrows, pointing a variety of sunbirds to the right place and bringing a profusion of colour to our garden at the lower slopes of the mountain.
+In the profusion of colour, red is the only real contender for your attention as hundreds of aloe flowers are pointing their heads through the foliage to reach the sun.
+Clearly visible from a distance, they are like beacons, or arrows, pointing a variety of sunbirds to the right place in our garden at the lower slopes of the mountain.

 Proud and brave after his victory, the malachite sunbird enjoys a leisurely feast with enough time to look for bees, moths and other insects to supplement his meal.
 Catching them from mid-air, often displaying great feats of ‘aerobatics’ in the process, he darts between aloes until he’s had his fill, gets distracted and moves on to another flower filled shrub.